Witt Groups of Curves and Surfaces: Surfaces

-\end{theorem} \begin{example} Suppose \( X \) is a smooth complex projective surface of Picard number \( \rho \).
+\end{theorem} \begin{remark} As \(\cd_2(k(X))\leq \dim(X) + \cd_2(k)\), the condition of the theorem is satisfied in particular by surfaces over fields of \(2\)-cohomological dimension zero and by curves over fields of \(2\)-cohomological dimension at most one.
+The condition \mbox{\(\cd_2(k)=0\)} is equivalent to \(k\) being hereditarily quadratically closed \cite{ElmanWadsworth}*{Lemma~2}.
+Fields with \mbox{\(\cd_2(k)=1\)} include for example finite fields and function fields over algebraically closed fields.
+Note that these fields have non-trivial Witt groups. \end{remark} \begin{example} Suppose \( X \) is a smooth complex projective surface of Picard number \( \rho \).
 Write \( b_i \) for the Betti numbers of \( X \) and \( \nu \) for the rank of \( H^2(X;\Z)[2] \).
 Then the above result shows that the Witt groups of \( X \) are as follows:

 \end{example} Our computation will follow a route described in \cite{Totaro:Witt}.
 Namely, there is a subtle relationship between Witt groups and {\'e}tale cohomology groups with \( \Z/2 \)-coefficients, encoded by three spectral sequences: